PaulKlinger/satellite_tracker/README.md

 (it calculates the orbits of multiple satellites at the same to increase performance).

 Requires https://github.com/PaulKlinger/LIBtft144 and https://github.com/jgarff/rpi_ws281x + a bunch of libraries from PyPi.

+The PCB design for the LED boards is in the PCBs folder.
+Note that it has a horrible design flaw:
+Because of the positioning of the connections on each side the cables in the pillars have to cross over on each level, making the assembly extremely frustrating